Risto Pakarinen is a writer, editor, author, and a one-time wanna-be hockey agent.

 In his previous 9-to-5 life, Risto was managing editor at Kynämies Oy, Helsinki, Finland, in charge of a seven-person editorial team producing seven customer magazines.
 In 2002, he drafted a new concept for the Finnish Business Graduates’ Union’s magazine Ekonomi.
 In 2003, the magazine was voted Best Customer Magazine in an annual competition arranged by Finland’s Post.

-In the mid-1990s, Pakarinen was Business Development Officer at the Canadian Embassy in Helsinki, Finland, helping Canadian companies to find partners and new markets in Finland.
+In the mid-1990s, Pakarinen was Business Development Officer at the Canadian Embassy in Helsinki, Finland, helping Canadian companies with finding partners and new markets in Finland.
 His areas of responsibility included agricultural goods, forestry, environmental technology, and sporting goods.

 Risto Pakarinen has a Master’s degree in marketing, from the Helsinki School of Economics and Business Administration.
 He’s based in Stockholm, Sweden, and he’s fluent in Finnish (native), Swedish (married), and English – and also claims to speak Spanish and French.

-For story samples, click “selected stories” in the top menu.
+For story samples, click “Articles” in the top menu.

 For CV, click here.